 This is Nashville, though the songs aren’t always upbeat and triumphant finales don’t befall every would-be musician.
 While health care and publishing are two of the biggest local industries, the lifeblood of the city is music—whether it’s belted out by boot-wearing country stars or touring indie bands.
 Your trip is not complete until you experience the wide variety of music in the city.

 Though millions of visitors each year seek out Music City’s harmonious core, other nicknames suit the Tennessee capital just fine.
-Home to more than 700 churches, Nashville—flush with steeples and stained glass windows—is sometimes referred to as the “Buckle of the Bible Belt.”
+Home to more than 700 churches, Nashville is sometimes referred to as the “Buckle of the Bible Belt.”
 The United Methodist Publishing House and the Southern Baptist Convention are headquartered here, along with one of the largest publishers of Bibles, HarperCollins Christian Publishing.

 As the “Athens of the South,” the city's architecture often reflects a strong preference for Greek symmetry.
 Case in point: a full-size replica of the Parthenon.
 An impressive classical clone, the columned building is the centerpiece of lush Centennial Park, where Canada geese and their fluffy brood ply the waters of Lake Watauga.
-Nashville boasts several edifying institutions, including Vanderbilt University, founded in 1873, and Fisk University, well-known for its renowned African-American ensemble, first organized in 1871.
+Nashville boasts several higher-education institutions, including Vanderbilt University, founded in 1873, and Fisk University, well-known for its renowned African American ensemble, first organized in 1871.

 Still, most everyone comes to town to experience the thrill of at least one live performance: an impromptu session in a rustic honky-tonk or a well-oiled revue in a nicely equipped theater.
 The city’s most recognizable tabernacle remains the Ryman Auditorium, or, more appropriately, the “Mother Church of Country Music,” where fans seated in restored 19th-century pews now worship the likes of Alison Krauss and Vince Gill.